graphql-hive/graphql-conf-2025-gateway-workshop/presenter/steps.md

 Abuse `createPost` mutation and show how it fails

-TODO: explain that if you would like to rate limit the whole gateway it would be best to use nginx, proxy, cloudflare, load balancer or anything in front of the gateway
+If you would like to rate limit the whole gateway it would be best to use nginx, proxy, cloudflare, load balancer or anything in front of the gateway

+best to use stellate!

 Commit